swsnu/swppfall2022-team3/docs/design-plan/design-plan.md

 - Information about the user is shown.
 - A user can click a ‘pitapat’ button to send a ‘pitapat’.
+- A user can block a specific person by clicking a 'block' button.
 - If navigated from the ‘pitapats received list’, there is a ‘Nah’ button for refusing.
 - If navigated from the ‘pitapats sent list’, a ‘pitapat’ button is already toggled and it can be canceled.